Feel Less Lonely: How to Make Friends and Be More ConnectedNone None

-There’s tons of scientific research that says practically nothing is more important to your well-being than connecting with other people.
+There’s lots of scientific research that says practically nothing is more important to your well-being than connecting with other people.
 Friends offer support in times of stress.
 They boost our optimism, confidence, and willingness to try new things, plus they’re great buffers against anxiety and depression.
 So here are three strategies for meeting new people and making new friends:

 Take a Smiling Walk

 A great way to boost your social interaction experience is to take a "smiling" walk.
 The next time you go out, make a point to smile at others.
 Don't just smile at passerby–smile at your coworkers, the deli guy, or even the mailman.
 Smiling is a proactive behavior which solicits a reaction.
-Studies show that the more a person smiles during a conversation, the more friendly that person will be perceived to be, and the more favorable response that person will get from the receiving end.
+Research shows that the more a person smiles during a conversation, the more friendly that person will be perceived to be, and the more favorable response that person will get from the receiving end.